Dynamical Stability of Threshold Networks over Undirected Signed Graphs

 In \Cref{sec:prelim} we present the main definitions and notation used in the paper.
 In \Cref{sec:stabind} we introduce the stability index of a graph and we present some preliminary results on the link between this parameter and the asymptotic behavior of the dynamics of threshold networks.
-In Section~\ref{sec:par}, we study the synchronous update mode.
+In Section~\ref{sec:par}, we study the synchronous update scheme.
 In particular, we show that the negativity of the stability index is a sufficient condition for the network to admit only fixed points, and present results on what can happen when this index is not negative.
-In Section~\ref{sec:periodic}, we study the stability of the network under general periodic update modes.
-We deduce from the previous section that the main theorem for synchronous update modes can be extended to this setting.
+In Section~\ref{sec:periodic}, we study the stability of the network under general periodic update schemes.
+We deduce from the previous section that the main theorem for synchronous update schemes can be extended to this setting.
 Finally, we explore stability for update schemes with constant block size.
 In particular, following the same approach than in \cite{goles2015}, we study all the graphs with positive self-loops in each node and with at most $4$ nodes.
 Interestingly, we show that the result stated in \cite{goles2015} for partitions of size at most $3$ does not hold for signed graphs.
 However, we provide a complete list of graphs of size $3$ and $4$ that are not stable and we show that if they are not induced subgraphs of the original network then, the latter is stable.